What is Olive Oil?

 Not all Olive Oils are the same and you have to check always the product label before buying one.

-There are many misconceptions and misunderstanding regarding Olive Oil.
+There are many misconceptions and misunderstandings regarding Olive Oil.
 The different grades of Olive Oil and associated standards are defined by the International Olive Council.

 In summary, there are five different types of Olive Oil: